SWC-OSG-Workshop/2015-03-03-iupui/novice/python/01-numpy.md

 <div class="">
-<p>This statement doesn't produce any output because assignment doesn't display anything.
+<p>This statement doesn't produce any output because assignment doesn't <i>return</i> anything &mdash; the value previously returned and displayed is now bound up in the variable <code>data</code>..
 If we want to check that our data has been loaded, we can print the variable's value:</p>
 </div>